zerowastefestival/zerowastefestival.github.io/_posts/2018-04-10-zero-waste-festival.md

 share: true
 ---

 The next Zero Waste Festival will take place on June 24 at the St Andrews Resource Centre.
+Find all the info on the [festival page](/index).